Arrest warrants issued for Turkish security officials

 "When an outcome is reached," the statement continued, "the Department will determine if any additional steps will need to be taken."

 Nauert also said US Ambassador to Turkey, John Bass "attended some meetings at the Turkish Ministry of Foreign Affairs today in Turkey" amid reports he'd been summoned by Ankara.

-"If they attempt to enter the US, they will be arrested," DC Police Chief Peter Newsham warned at a news conference Thursday morning, calling the attack "extreme in nature."

-"Any additional actions regarding execution of these warrants will be weighed by the State Department as appropriate under relevant laws and regulations," he added, noting the State Department has been helpful in supporting the investigation, and insisting no one from the Turkish embassy has been implicated.

-Investigators were able to identify the suspects using video footage, Newsham told reporters.

-The charging documents reveal that the suspects were identified by comparing screen captures from video footage shot at the protest to visa and passport images using facial recognition technology.

-Shortly after the clash, footage surfaced showing Erdogan watching from the residence's driveway as members of his security detail beat up demonstrators.

 Last month the State Department summoned Turkey's ambassador over the incident, which one official called "deeply disturbing."

-"There's no indication at all that the protestors were a terrorist group," Newsham said, disputing that claim.

-In addition to the suspects named Thursday, four individuals who were part of the Pro-Erodogan demonstration and not security personnel were previously charged in connection with the brawl.
+DC Police Chief Peter Newsham told reporters Thursday that investigators were able to identify the suspects using video footage.

+The charging documents reveal the suspects were identified by comparing screen captures from video footage shot at the protest to visa and passport images using facial recognition technology.

+"Any additional actions regarding execution of these warrants will be weighed by the State Department as appropriate under relevant laws and regulations," he said, noting the State Department has been helpful in supporting the investigation, and insisting no one from the Turkish embassy has been implicated.

+Two of the 18 people charged or facing charges were arrested this week.

-Sinan Narin of Virginia was arrested Wednesday and charged with two counts of assault for allegedly kicking a protestor, who lost consciousness during the attack.
+Sinan Narin of Virginia has been charged with two counts of assault for allegedly kicking a protester, who lost consciousness during the attack.
 Her recovery from bruising to the brain is expected to take six weeks.

 Eyup Yildirim was also arrested Wednesday, and his case is pending extradition from New Jersey.